mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

 First, we need to initialize the environment.
 I choose to connect to PyBullet using GUI (`pybullet.connect(p.GUI)`.)
 Then, I adjust the view angle of the environment using `p.resetDebugVisualizerCamera()`.

 Every environment comes with an `action_space` and an `observation_space`.
 These attributes are of type [`Space`](https://github.com/openai/gym/blob/master/gym/core.py), and they describe the format of valid actions and observations.
 Our environment is going to have continuous action and observation space.
 The [`Box`](https://github.com/openai/gym/blob/master/gym/spaces/box.py) space represents an `n`-dimensional box.
 We are going to read the joint variables of each fingers (there are two fingers) as well as the Cartesian position of the end-effector (since, I assume the gripper is always downward for simplicity, we don't need the orientation here), so valid `observations` will be an array of 5 numbers.
 I also choose the `actions` to be the target Cartesian position of the end-effector and a joint variable for both fingers which will be an array of 4 numbers.
-Again for simplicity, I am not considering the orientation since I am assuming the gripper is downward with $$90\degree$$ angle.  `Box` and `Discrete` are the most common `Space`s in Gym.
-You can sample from a `Space` or check that something belongs to it. `action_space` and an `observation_space` can be defined using `spaces.Box()`.
+Again for simplicity, I am not considering the orientation since I am assuming the gripper is downward with $$90^\circ$$ angle.  `Box` and `Discrete` are the most common `Space`s in Gym.
+You can sample from a `Space` or check that something belongs to it.
+The `action_space` and `observation_space` can be defined using `spaces.Box()`.
 Finally, The initialization of the environment will be:
 ```python
 def __init__(self):
         p.connect(p.GUI)